NorthStandard: Corporate development

-Much of the P&I Club growth since the 1960s has been due to mergers and acquisitions of smaller clubs.
-In 1967 North P&I Club absorbed the neighbouring Neptune P&I club, bringing a number of Irish and Yugoslav vessels.
-On 20 February 1998 it merged with the Newcastle club, adding some 5 million GT of shipping and 30 staff.
-Two years later North P&I Club absorbed the business of the Liverpool and London club, adding another 5 million GT.
+Much of the P&I Club's growth since the 1960s has been due to mergers and acquisitions of smaller clubs.
+In 1967, North P&I Club absorbed the neighbouring Neptune P&I Club, bringing a number of Irish and Yugoslav vessels.
+On 20 February 1998, it merged with the Newcastle Club, adding some 5 million GT of shipping and 30 staff.
+Two years later, North P&I Club absorbed the business of the Liverpool and London Club, adding another 5 million GT.

-In 2000 North P&I Club also established North Insurance Management Limited (NIML), a wholly owned management subsidiary.

 Sunderland Marine and the North Group

-On 28 February 2014 North P&I Club acquired Sunderland Marine Mutual Insurance Company Limited, a leading insurer of fishing vessels, small craft and aquaculture risks.
+On 28 February 2014, North P&I Club acquired Sunderland Marine Mutual Insurance Company Limited, a leading insurer of fishing vessels, small craft and aquaculture risks.

 Established in 1882 in Sunderland, Sunderland Marine is now based in Newcastle-upon-Tyne following the 2014 merger with global marine mutual insurer North.
 North is authorised by the UK's Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-Together, North Group has offices and subsidiaries in Australia and New Zealand, Hong Kong and Shanghai, Greece, Ireland, Japan, Singapore, and United States, and has a S&P Global ‘A’ rating.
+Together, North Group has offices and subsidiaries in Australia and New Zealand, Hong Kong and Shanghai, Greece, Ireland, Japan, Singapore, and the United States, and has an S&P Global ‘A’ rating.

-North and Sunderland Marine's business in the EEA is underwritten by North of England P&I Designated Activity Company, a wholly owned subsidiary of North incorporated in Ireland and regulated by the Central Bank of Ireland.
+The merger between North and The Standard Club

+In February 2023, North P&I Club merged with The Standard Club.
+The decision was based on aligned values and a shared objective to establish a larger P&I club.

+The combined entity operates as a mutual insurer and focuses on adapting to developments within the maritime sector.

 Products and services

 P&I

-The P&I Club's primary business is providing P&I cover to shipowners and charterers worldwide.
+Cover shipowners' legal liabilities for incidents such as injury to crew, passengers, or third parties, as well as environmental damage.
 The insurance is comprehensive and includes cover for third party legal liabilities in respect of: